ShaunCurtis/Blazr.VSA/Documents/Weather/Functional-Programming.md

 > Note: From here on Functional Programming is **FP** and Object Oriented Programming is **OOP**.

-This article is my personal implementation on melding FP into C# and the DotNet Framework.
+This article describes my personal implementation on fusing FP into C# and the DotNet Framework.

+## What is Functional Programming

+The first question to answer is "What is the difference between FP and OOP?".

+FP is about computing a result.
+When you call a FP function you pass in a value and get back a result.

+An OOP function performs actions.
+It may do the same as a FP function, but it often changes this, adds that.
+It may, or may not return a result, often a `bool` to indicate success/failure.

+`Void` returns are common in OOP.
+In FP, there's no such thing.

+Some examples:

+`String.ToUpper()` is a FP style function.
+It takes in a string as an input, applies a transform, and returns new string.

 ## `Result<T>` and `Result`